zabir88/url-shortner/README.md

 ## Prerequisites
 1. Axios library is used for api calls.
 2. Dynamic UI Components library is used to build the UI.
-Note: It is an open source library authored by me. for more details you can check out my repository [https://github.com/zabir8809/dynamic-ui-components](https://github.com/zabir8809/dynamic-ui-components).
+Note: It is an open source library authored by myself.
+For more details you can check out my repository [https://github.com/zabir8809/dynamic-ui-components](https://github.com/zabir8809/dynamic-ui-components).
 3. Bootswatch(a variation of Bootstrap 4) is used for styling framework.
 It is a dependency for dynamic-ui-components package so no need to install it seperately.
 4. Form validation is implemented in the front end.